 It is unlikely that the average consumer considers this use of their personal data when signing up to an electronic loyalty scheme but they are an incredibly useful tool for retailers.
 Once a retailer knows more about its consumers, such as their average value of purchases across different sites and their holiday and other lifestyle choices, this data can be used to assess both individual potential purchases and also to feed into wider considerations such as what stock the retailer should buy in to make available to its consumer base.

-Electronic loyalty cards and apps will doubtless continue to be a key part of many retailers’ customer strategy but retailers will need to be careful to ensure that their dealings with consumers’ personal data is in line with current legislation and guidance, not only when tracking trends and habits whether internally or via an external provider but also when linking with other entities to, for example, offer third party incentives.
+Electronic loyalty cards and apps will doubtless continue to be a key part of many retailers’ customer strategy but retailers will need to be careful to ensure that their dealings with consumers’ personal data are in line with current legislation and guidance, not only when tracking trends and habits whether internally or via an external provider but also when linking with other entities to, for example, offer third party incentives.

-- Facial recognition has started to be used by retailers to reduce shoplifting.
-Shoplifting is a multi-million-pound industry wide problem with associated serious issues such as assault of staff when attempting to stop a shoplifter.
+Facial recognition has started to be used by retailers to reduce shoplifting.
+Shoplifting is a multi-million-pound industry-wide problem with associated serious issues such as assault of staff when attempting to stop a shoplifter.
 Facial recognition technology alerts staff if an individual with a record of theft or antisocial behaviour at that retailer (or its group) enters a shop, with signs displayed to inform consumers of the use of the technology.

-The technology does not link to police databases but instead the retailer’s staff make decisions around who goes on the ‘watchlist’.
-This raises ethical questions - the individual does not have to have been found guilty of a crime in order to be added to the list, and their data is often held for over a year.
+The technology does not link to police databases but instead, the retailer’s staff make decisions around who goes on the ‘watchlist’.
+This raises ethical questions — the individual does not have to have been found guilty of a crime in order to be added to the list, and their data is often held for over a year.
 There could well be situations where an individual is wrongly added to the list and then is treated as a potential shoplifter for a lengthy period.
-Retailers rely upon legitimate business interests for the purpose of processing this personal data – the use of this technology assists them to minimise the impact of crimes and improve safety for staff, and is reported as being successful.
+Retailers rely upon legitimate business interests for the purpose of processing this personal data — the use of this technology assists them to minimise the impact of crimes and improve safety for staff, and is reported as being successful.

 Facial recognition could also be used to enable staff to proactively sell to consumers.
 For example, if a consumer is seen coming into a shop to look at a luxury item on numerous occasions staff could be alerted to proactively approach that consumer to discuss the item.
 If a consumer is seen to be walking around a store for a lengthy period without making any purchases staff could be alerted to approach that consumer to see if they need help.
 Again this has benefits for both the retailer and the consumer but, as with the use of loyalty apps, retailers must be careful to ensure that personal data is dealt with in a compliant manner.
-The majority of retailers using this type of technology are engaging third party processors to provide this service rather than implement it in-house, and it is important that these contracts are well drafted and protect the retailers.
+The majority of retailers using this type of technology are engaging third party processors to provide this service rather than implement it in-house, and it is important that these contracts are well-drafted and protect the retailers.

-Innovative shopping experiences and uses of personal data will doubtless continue to be key parts of retailers’ strategies with usage of social media and influencers, subscriptions, personalised in-store experiences and trend-informed stock purchasing being points for all retailers to consider.
+Innovative shopping experiences and uses of personal data will doubtless continue to be key parts of retailers’ strategies with the usage of social media and influencers, subscriptions, personalised in-store experiences and trend-informed stock purchasing being points for all retailers to consider.
 As the exploitation of personal data is rapidly becoming industry-wide, it is difficult to see how retailers can remain competitive without harnessing their consumers’ personal data.
-Weightmans can help retailers with assessments of their use of personal data and with contracting with third party providers of software and marketing services.
+Weightmans can help retailers with assessments of their use of personal data and with contracting with third-party providers of software and marketing services.